It's great that you're here!

 If you find it difficult to abstain from alcohol, we recommend that you discuss this with your gynaecologist before you become pregnant.

-Whether caffeine is a risk factor for pregnancy loss is not...
+Whether caffeine is a risk factor for miscarriage is not...

 Factors for a successful pregnancy